DmitryGaravsky/DXBenchmarks.Grids/README.md

         public int ParentID { get; }
     }

+All the data are generated randomly and looks like real.

 ### Test categories:

+ - sorting by ordered/random data (single column)
+ - sorting by clustered/unclustered data (multiple columns)
  - filtering by different data types with simple and complex filters
  - searching by specific column and by the all columns
- - sorting by ordered/random data (single column)
- - sorting by clustered/unclustered data (multiple columns)
+ - loading tree nodes by assigning the data source(Bound) or via appending nodes in cycle(Unbound)

+All the above tests can be performed on flat list or on self-referenced hierarchy(ID->ParentID).

 ### The results (17.1 vs 16.2)

 In the 17.1 the overall performance of data-aware operations in the Tree List Control was improved: